Rishav-515/Pyhton-Game/Readme.md

-Here's a simple and clear **README.md** file for your Snake-Water-Gun game:

----

 # 🐍 Snake-Water-Gun Game (Python Console Version)

 A fun little console-based game inspired by the classic "Rock-Paper-Scissors" — but with a twist!
 Instead of rocks and paper, it's **Snake**, **Water**, and **Gun**.
 This mini project is coded in Python and demonstrates basic input/output, conditionals, and randomization.